-In Fall of 2017, I’ll be in residence at TU Delft on a research fellowship to develop concepts and prototypes of a tool for designing smart, collaborative things.
-Funded by Design United, I’ll be working with Professor Elisa Giaccardi (department of Industrial Design Engineering) to start developing this visual programming environment for the interaction design of AI.
+In Fall of 2017, I was in residence at TU Delft on a research fellowship to develop concepts and prototypes of a tool for designing smart, collaborative things.
+Funded by Design United, I worked with Professor Elisa Giaccardi (department of Industrial Design Engineering) to start developing the Delft AI Toolkit visual programming environment for the interaction design of AI.

 This summer I’m conducting a research project on new approaches for AI in a Mixed Reality context.
 The project, extends my work with Animistic Design, but takes a different approach to AI embodiment, using the integration of virtual AI entities with “Real Reality.”

 I’m working with five ArtCenter students from our Media Design Practices program: Stephanie Cedeño, Xing Lu, Godiva Reisenbichler, Nan H Tsai, Nicci Yin.

 Note: The project completed summer of 2017.
 Initial work is summarized here: